19wintersp/JumpCutterGUI/README.md

 temporary folder.
 If your video is long, this could take a LOT of space.
 I have processed 17-minute videos completely fine, but be wary if you're gonna go longer.

-I want to use pyinstaller to turn this into an executable, so non-techy people can use it EVEN IF they don't have Python and all those libraries.
-Jabrils recommended this to me.
-However, my pyinstaller build did not work. :( HELP

 ## Building with nix

-`nix-build` to get a script with all the libraries and ffmpeg, `nix-build -A bundle` to get a single binary.
+`nix-build` to get a script with all the libraries and ffmpeg, `nix-build -A bundle` to get a single binary. (this has not been tested on this fork)